makinacorpus/php-query-builder/docs/content/converter/converter.md

 **Input value converter** converts user input values **from PHP to SQL**.

-It is plugged per default in the `Bridge` or `QueryBuilder` instance then propagated to the `ArgumentBag` instance prior query execution.
+It is plugged per default in the `Bridge` instance, hence for the final user the `QueryBuilder` and `DatabaseSession` instances, then propagated to the `ArgumentBag` instance prior query execution.

 When `ArgumentBag::getAll()` is called, all values are lazily converted from PHP to SQL using the types that were specified during query building.